Nicholas II: Tsesarevich

+Reign

 Coronation

 Despite a visit to the United Kingdom in 1893, where he observed the House of Commons in debate and was seemingly impressed by the machinery of constitutional monarchy, Nicholas turned his back on any notion of giving away any power to elected representatives in Russia.
 Shortly after he came to the throne, a deputation of peasants and workers from various towns' local assemblies (zemstvos) came to the Winter Palace proposing court reforms, such as the adoption of a constitutional monarchy, and reform that would improve the political and economic life of the peasantry, in the Tver Address.

 Although the addresses they had sent in beforehand were couched in mild and loyal terms, Nicholas was angry and ignored advice from an Imperial Family Council by saying to them:

 On 26 May 1896, Nicholas's formal coronation as Tsar was held in Uspensky Cathedral located within the Kremlin.
+The event was of gigantic proportions, and people from all over Russia arrived to witness the coronation of the new emperor.
+At the coronation, lieutenant Carl Gustaf Emil Mannerheim, a future President of Finland, was one of the four officers escorting the new emperor.
+Brown trout from Finland was served for the guests at the coronation.
+Nicholas II announced already at the start of his reign that he would use the Russian title of Tsar instead of the western title of Emperor.